Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

 Hi there, at 9 months old she should be having 3-4% of her body weight in food per day.
 At 11kg and using 3.5% as an example that would be 385g per day, however it depends on the dog some need more and some less, I would decrease to around 400g or less and she how she goes, monitoring her weight and her body condition score (how she looks and feels).
-Hope this helps :) I tend to use Benyfit Naturals dog food calculator as it’s the best and most accurate in my opinion - use the puppy section for now.Hollie Taylor •11 months ago
+Hope this helps :) I tend to use Benyfit Naturals dog food calculator as it’s the best and most accurate in my opinion - use the puppy section for now.Hollie Taylor •one year ago

 Hi, I’m not sure about this one specifically but I would go for one that states ‘low purine’, such as Benyfit Natural Sensitive, Paleo Ridge Plus Special Diet, and Pro Dog Raw do a couple, personally I would mix and match to get as many proteins as possible, congrats on the puppy!Louisa Higby •2 years ago